 Our grants enable MIT innovators to connect evidence and ideas in creative ways that will reduce barriers to learning, including lack of access.
 Grantees explore teaching methods, tools for learning, new approaches to engagement, and new topics.
 Methods include quantitative and qualitative research into effectiveness and outcomes as well as field tests of new ideas and collaborative development of tools and materials.

-The MIT Jameel World Education Lab is now accepting research proposals from MIT faculty members and principal investigators to fund AY2026 projects designed to improve learning on our campus and across the world.
-Applications close at 11:59PM, Wednesday, February 5, 2025.
+The MIT Jameel World Education Lab accepts research proposals from MIT faculty members and principal investigators designed to improve learning on our campus and across the world.
+The application system is now closed.

 Priority topics